neshatsh/Clickbait-Spoiling/README.md

 ## Task 2: Spoiler Generation

-We used encoder-decoder transformer models for generating spoilers from clickbait posts and linked articles.
+Encoder-decoder transformer models were used for generating spoilers from clickbait posts and linked articles.

 **Final model:**
 - Fine-tuned `t5-base`
 - Achieved **METEOR score = 0.431**

-*Note: We only provide our best model for both tasks.*
+*Note: Only the best model for both tasks are provided in this repo.*

 ---